dsg-uwaterloo/ORTOA/README.md

 This common approach of reading and writing encrypted data allows an adversary controlling the cloud to distinguish between read and write requests since only write requests update the data-base.
 Revealing the type of access – read vs. write – can violate an end user’s or an application’s privacy.

 A straightforward approach to address this privacy challenge is to hide the type of operation by always reading an object followed by writing it, irrespective of the type of client request.
-This sequential two round solution provides two major downsides
+This sequential two round solution provides two major downsides:
 1. Doubles the end-to-end latency for *each* user access compared to plaintext datastores
 2. With increasing privacy laws such as GDPR that prohibit data movement across continents, two rounds of cross-continent communication for each request becomes too expensive.

-## ORTOA Protocols
+## ORTOA Protocols -->

 This work proposes *ORTOA*, a family of one round trip data access protocols that *hides the type of client access to efficiently address the privacy challenges caused by revealing the type of access.*